Pizzaman9988/Eksamen-Machine_Vision/README.md

 3. Upload the contents of the repository folder.
 4. The document should compile automatically.

-## How to Use
+## Customizing the Template

+1. Edit `main.tex` to change the document structure and content.
-1. All figures, diagrams, and graphs can be placed under the folder called 'figures'
+2. All figures, diagrams, and graphs can be placed under the folder called 'figures'
-2. references.bib files consists of the references used in the example, it should be updated based on the sources used in the report
+3. Add your own sections in the `sections` folder and include them in `main.tex`.
+5. Update `references.bib` with your own references.